ForrestPi/Quant-Trade/README.md

 # Quant-Trade
-Quant Trade project about some codes and docduments
+Quant Trade project about some codes and documents

-using python wrapper C++ API and design a event engine
+using python wrapper C++ API and design an event driver engine